0n5/cheat-scripts/security/CRYPTOGRAPHY.md

 #### Attacks

-Known plaintext attack: attacker has both plaintext and ciphertext and scans for repeatable sequences<br>
+Known plaintext attack: attacker has both plaintext and ciphertext and scans for repeatable sequences
-Chosen plaintext attack: attacker encrypts multiple plaintext copies to gain the key<br>
+Chosen plaintext attack: attacker encrypts multiple plaintext copies to gain the key
-Ciphertext only attack: has serveral copies of message encrypted in same way, finds repeating code<br>
+Ciphertext only attack: has serveral copies of message encrypted in same way, finds repeating code
-Replay attack: Done with MITM, repeats portions of message back to system to trick it into communicating <br>
+Replay attack: Done with MITM, repeats portions of message back to system to trick it into communicating